lancewf/whaledisentanglement/src/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/).

 = Mixed content issues =
-Most mixed content issues are caused by urls in css or js files.
+Most mixed content issues are caused by URL's in css or js files.
 For detailed instructions on how to find mixed content read this [article](https://really-simple-ssl.com/knowledge-base/how-to-track-down-mixed-content-or-insecure-content/).

 = Redirect loop issues =